noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 		// from the global Event object
 		'activate'
-			// good place to delete/upgrade stale data data 'install' // InstallEvent
+			// good place to delete/upgrade stale data data

+		'install' // InstallEvent
 			// service worker was installed
 			// good place to poopulate idb for offline functionality

 		'fetch' // FetchEvent
 		  	// an ajax request occured in one of the pages under the service workers scope event.respondWith(
 				// magic goes here
 			)

+		'pushsubscriptionchange'
+			// indicates a change in push subscription
+			// remember subscriptsion are volatile and unstable!
+			// always listen for this event and sync it with the server
+			// this can occur while the app is offline as well!
+			// thus push that bitch in idb with a timestamp

 		'notificationclose'
 			// worker context